zama-ai/concrete/docs/core-features/extensions.md

 ## fhe.zeros(shape)

-Allows you to create an encrypted tensor of zeros:
+Create an encrypted tensor of zeros:

 ```python
 from concrete import fhe